MicrosoftDocs/bing-docs/bing-docs/bing-web-search/use-display-requirements-llm.md

 ---
-title: Use and Display requirements of Bing Search API with your LLM
+title: Use and Display requirements of Bing Search APIs, with your LLM
 titleSuffix: Bing Search Services
 description: The requirements for displaying search results from the Bing Search APIs with LLM in your applications.
 services: bing-search-services